LaurentChr/ActiveLook-Tennis/README.md

 ### detailled description of this Android application

-This "ActiveLook Tennis" application connects to Activelook smart glasses to display, live, and right in your field of vision, the key information you need to keep you always informed.
+This "ActiveLook® Tennis" application connects to Activelook® smart glasses to display, live, and right in your field of vision, the key information you need to keep you always informed.

-The application will first pair via BTLE with your Activelook smart glasses.
+The application will first pair via BTLE with your Activelook® smart glasses.

 This application is dedicated to tennis players and will always give you the match score in your eyes.